Kwaai-AI-Lab/kwaai-alignment/Implementations/GPT-2-IMDB-Sentiment-Fine-Tuning-with-PPO/README.md

 The model and tokenizer files can be accessed in the files section of the above link

 ### Reference Papers
 This repository includes a collection of reference papers that provide additional context and background on the methods and techniques used.
-You can find these papers in the `reference_papers` folder.